A Mechanical Ventilation Mastery Workshop for Resource Limited Emergency Departments

 • Breath Types, Vent Settings, Alarms, Triggers, and Limits, including

-• Pressure Control vs. Volume Control
+• Pressure vs. Volume Control

 • Tidal Volume, Respiratory Rate, PEEP, FiO2, Flow, and Driving Pressure,